YipengHu/COMP0197/README.md

 [Ultrasound image simulation](tutorials/gan)

-## 3. Formative assessment
-A list of tasks are detailed in the [Formative Assessment](docs/formative.md).
-Complete them for individual tutorials.

-## 4. Reading list
+## 3. Reading list
-A collection of books and research papers, relevant to deep learning for medical image analysis, is provided in the [Reading List](docs/reading.md).
+A collection of books and research papers is provided in the [Reading List](docs/reading.md).